GOVARDHANAVIVEK/Xhipment/README.md

            docker run -d --name redis -p 6379:6379 redis

-4. setup SQS and SES in AWS and update the environment variable in .env file
+4. Setup SQS with new Queue creation.
+COpy the Queue URL and and update in the .env file

-5. verify Email in SES
+5. Setup SES in AWS and verify sneder and reciever Email in SES to enable email serveices.

 6. run command :